 a.
 To create the duplicate database system without connecting it to the target database.
 Then you need to select the Skip target connection dialog box.

 b.
 In the Catalog connect box -> enter the Oracle catalog connection using credentials.
 For example; if the data source instance uses ‘/’ as a connection string or instant properties details tab, connect string.
-Use the following command Use sys /<password> @ service name for the target database connect string.
+Use the following command Use sys /

 1. Enter the catalog user name.